-ENTERPRISING - a place renowned for enterprise and innovation with a highly qualified and skilled workforce, and a diverse and thriving local economy
+Enterprising - a place renowned for enterprise and innovation with a highly qualified and skilled workforce, and a diverse and thriving local economy

-CONNECTED - a place that is well connected, easy to get to and around, and supported by infrastructure that enables people to easily come together; with one of the best digital, communications and transport networks in the country
+Connected - a place that is well connected, easy to get to and around, and supported by infrastructure that enables people to easily come together; with one of the best digital, communications and transport networks in the country

-CREATIVE - a place that draws people to its culture and creativity - an inspiration and enabler of new artistic and sporting talent
+Creative - a place that draws people to its culture and creativity - an inspiration and enabler of new artistic and sporting talent

-SUSTAINABLE - a place that sets the pace amongst London boroughs on promoting environmental sustainability and where the natural environment forms the arteries and veins of the borough
+Sustainable - a place that sets the pace amongst London boroughs on promoting environmental sustainability and where the natural environment forms the arteries and veins of the

-LEARNING - a place that unleashes and nurtures local talent and is recognised for its support and opportunity for lifelong learning and ambitions for children and young people
+Learning - a place that unleashes and nurtures local talent and is recognised for its support and opportunity for lifelong learning and ambitions for children and young people

-CARING - a place noted for its safety, openness and community spirit where all people are welcome to live and work and where individuals and communities are supported to fulfil their potential and deliver solutions for themselves
+Caring - a place noted for its safety, openness and community spirit where all people are welcome to live and work and where individuals and communities are supported to fulfil their potential and deliver solutions for themselves these challenges.
+The OFC listened to the views of over 3,000 people and local businesses.